What Fraction Is Equal To 8 12

 • 12 ÷ 4 = 3

 So, 8/12 simplified is 2/3.
-This means that 8/12 and 2/3 are equivalent fractions.
+What this tells us is 8/12 and 2/3 are equivalent fractions.
 They represent the same proportion, but 2/3 is in its simplest form.

 Why Simplifying Fractions Matters

 Simplifying fractions is important for several reasons.
 First, it makes fractions easier to understand and compare.
-For example, it's easier to see that 2/3 is larger than 1/2 than it is to compare 8/12 and 6/12.
 Second, simplifying fractions can make calculations easier.
-When adding or subtracting fractions, it's often helpful to simplify them first to work with smaller numbers.
-Finally, simplifying fractions is a standard practice in mathematics and is expected in most contexts.
+Think about it: when adding or subtracting fractions, it's often helpful to simplify them first to work with smaller numbers.
+Practically speaking, for example, it's easier to see that 2/3 is larger than 1/2 than it is to compare 8/12 and 6/12.
+Finally, simplifying fractions is a standard practice in mathematics and is expected in most contexts Simple, but easy to overlook..

 Alternative Methods for Simplifying Fractions

 While finding the GCF is the most efficient way to simplify fractions, there are other methods you can use.
 One method is to repeatedly divide the numerator and the denominator by any common factor until you can't divide them any further.
-For example, with 8/12, you might notice that both numbers are even, so you can divide them by 2:
+Here's one way to look at it: with 8/12, you might notice that both numbers are even, so you can divide them by 2:

 • 8 ÷ 2 = 4